SimonFairbairn/VTATankerView/readme.md

 Simply set `self.imageTanker.shouldRespondToSwipe = YES` and it takes care of the rest.

-I've included a grabber image, but you can use your own (just make sure it's called "grabber.png" and that it's no more than 20px high);
+I've included a grabber image, but you can use your own (just make sure it's called "grabber.png" and that it's no more than 20px high).

+![Swipe view][3]

 ### Usage